 e.
 Obtain drawings for a minimum of ten ASME Code Class 3 components (preferably different types of components), showing the welded attachments.
 Using these drawings, perform the following procedure steps:

-Guidance: If the licensee does not use a PSI/ISI database, then the IP steps that refer to the “database” using whatever document the licensee uses to list the components that are part of the PSI/ISI program.
+Guidance: If the licensee does not use a PSI/ISI database, then the inspectors should perform the IP steps that refer to the “database” using whatever document the licensee uses to list the components that are part of the PSI/ISI program.

 1. If the components are present on site, then conduct a detailed review of the drawings and verify the accuracy of the welded attachment details for five of these components.